 The Texas Income Protection PlanSM (TIPP) offers both short-term and long-term disability coverage.
 Both plans are available to active employees and pay a portion of your salary should you become totally disabled or sick and are unable to work.

-Short-term disability provides 66% of your annual salary with benefits payable for a period of up to five months (a maximum of 150 days) after completion of your 30-day waiting period.
+Short-term disability provides 66% of your monthly salary with benefits payable for a period of up to five months (a maximum of 150 days) after completion of your 30-day waiting period.
 To be eligible for benefits, you must provide a physician certification that you are totally disabled and unable to work.

-Long-term disability provides 60% of your annual salary.
+Long-term disability provides 60% of your monthly salary.
 Benefits are receivable until you are able to return to work or until you reach your Maximum Benefit Period (based on the age you become disabled) or based on the condition causing your disability after completion of the 180-day waiting period.
 To be eligible for benefits, you must provide a physician certification that you are totally disabled and unable to work.